-Figure 1: Comparison between the 'Irrigation Agriculture' classes of MapBiomas Collection 5, 6, 7.1 and 8.
+Figure 1: Comparison between the 'Irrigation Agriculture' classes of MapBiomas Collection 5, 6, 7.1, 8 and 9.
+The pivot dynamics products are still in beta.

 2 Center pivot irrigation systems

 The first attempts in the MapBiomas project for mapping center pivot irrigation systems came through the Next Generation Mapping (NexGenMap) project.
 The objective of this initiative was to develop machine learning algorithms, tools and methods for producing the most current, detailed and accurate maps of land use and land cover using daily PlanetScope imagery, cloud computing, and new artificial intelligence algorithms.
 In the NextGenMap project, artificial intelligence algorithms were developed to map center pivot irrigation systems using PlanetScope imagery in the Cerrado biome (SARAIVA et al., 2020).